How to Respect Yourself

 Taking Action with Yourself

+1. Treat yourself with respect.
 We often do things to ourselves that we would never dream of doing to someone we care about.
 For instance, when’s the last time you called a friend ugly, told them they weren’t good enough, or discouraged them from following their dreams?
 Whatever you believe to be respect, apply it to yourself.
 Don't insult or harm yourself, no matter how bad you feel.
 This kind of treatment is only bound to make you feel worse.

 3. Target areas for improvement.
 Respecting yourself does not mean thinking that you are perfect and that there is absolutely nothing that you need to work on and improve.
 It means being able to accept the things that you cannot change about yourself, while working to address the things that you need to work on.
 Take some time to really think about yourself and to consider the areas you'd like to work on the most; maybe you would like to improve your listening skills, or you would love to handle life's daily little stresses a lot better, or you would like to have a more balanced approach when making the people around you happy without sacrificing your own needs.